aethne0/capukv/docs/usage-server.md

 ### `--dir`

 The directory that all persistent state will be kept in by CapuKV.
 If you start CapuKV pointing at a directory that already has CapuKV state in it, CapuKV will simply resume from that state.
-If you want to "copy" a CapuKV instance from one machine to another you simply have to copy and transfer this entire directory.
+If you want to "move" a CapuKV instance from one machine to another you simply have to copy and transfer this entire directory.

 ### `--api-addr`